 The Golden Question: “Will this improve the quality of my life…our child’s life?”

-This one question can change your life, if you take it seriously.
+This one question can change your life if you take it seriously.
 You might be tempted to consider it to be too simple but think over it and you will find a hidden value in it.
-This question has the capacity to reduce temptation for immediate rewards and helps us to pause and ask how a choice will serve our family.
+This question has the capacity to reduce the temptation for immediate rewards and helps us to pause and ask how a choice will serve our family.

 It’s the ultimate value clarification…in 10 seconds or less!

 Let’s imagine you are contemplating a binge run on Netflix.
 Ask the Golden Question!

 Or let’s say you’re on the way home from baseball, and the kids are screaming for fast food.
 Again, ask the Golden Question.

 Imagine this: Your daughter insists on spending another hour on her phone.
 She has yet to do her homework, and her attitude really stinks.